portugueslab/brunoise/README.md

     * [X] intuitive parameters (vilim)
     * [ ] zoom in and out of the image like google maps

+- [ ] Saving settings (zoom level, frequency etc) in settings files (so each experiment set can have exactly the same settings)

 - [X] ZMQ synchronisation for Stytra (consult with Luigi, Ema) bits about networking and zeromq, look at lightsheet software (Ema)